 Update PHP and install MySQL extension on Ubuntu

 Update PHP and install MySQL extension on CentOS

 After this step, restart Apache service or Nginx.

-I also encountered the scenario where although MySQL extension exists in PHP, a blog created on WordPress displayed the error "Your PHP installation appears to be missing the MySQL extension which is required by WordPress".
+I also encountered the scenario in which although the MySQL extension exists in PHP, a blog created on WordPress displayed the error "Your PHP installation appears to be missing the MySQL extension which is required by WordPress".
 Most of the time, the error occurs when installing WordPress.
 This time, however, he appeared on a blog that had been active for several years.

-In this situation, I found that the problem is not the PHP modules, but the very old version of WordPress, which is no longer compatible with PHP 7.4.4RC1.
-A simple WordPress upgrade to the latest version solved the error.
+In this situation, I found that the problem is not with the PHP modules, but with the very old version of WordPress, which is no longer compatible on PHP 7.4.4RC1.
+A simple upgrade of WordPress to the latest version solved the error.